Retirement provision in Switzerland. The essentials at a glance.

 The Swiss electorate approved the AHV 21 reform to overhaul the Swiss pension system by a very small majority on September 25, 2022, thus stabilizing the first pillar until 2030.

 However, this is only a first step and will be insufficient on its own.
-More comprehensive reforms are needed in order to achieve sustainable restructuring of the Swiss pension landscape.
-So it is only a matter of time until further adjustments are made.
-Not only to the AHV, but also to the second pillar.
+More comprehensive reforms are needed – i.e. to the second pillar too – in order to achieve sustainable restructuring of the Swiss pension landscape.

 How will retirement provision develop in the future?